CMSgov/ab2d-pdp-documentation/docs/Production Access.md

 ```
 ./download-results.sh
 ```
 By default, the files will be in NDJSON (New line delimited JSON) format.
 That means each line in the files is one claim written in JSON.
-You can choose to request compressed data files and increase your download speed by including the optional “Accept-Encoding: gzip” header in your command.
+You can choose to request compressed data files and speed up your download times by including the optional “Accept-Encoding: gzip” header in your command.

 The naming standard for the files is to use the contract number and then a number indicating which value it is in the series of created files.
 In the directory you specified as the parameter to the `bootstrap.sh` command (in our case